Low Back Pain

 By contrast, there’s a bad lumbar disc, causing constant, excruciating lower back pain and/or buttock and leg pain that you can’t seem to get away from.
 Check out the comparison chart below.
 If you suspect a disc problem, see your medical doctor or orthopedic back specialist immediately.
 If unsure, call Doc Martin.
 She’ll help you figure out what to do.

-Common Signs for Acute, Severe Disc Herniation
+Common Signs for Acute, Severe Lumbar Disc Herniation:

 • Chronic aching or pain, on and off, in lower back that can get worse or can ease depending upon activities, positions, and time of day.